Thursday, December 31, 2020

 Stanley Thomas -- Early Trigg County Pioneer

-Stanley Thomas was the youngest child of John and Mary Thomas.
+Stanley Thomas was the youngest child of James and Mary Thomas.
 He was born on November 6, 1806 and died on April 11, 1858.
 His brother-in-law, Cyrus Thompson, wrote a sketch of Stanley’s life as reported in the publication, “Pioneers of Trigg County, Kentucky, as Seen Through the Biographical and Genealogical Articles of Cyrus Thompson in the Kentucky Telephone and the Cadiz Record, 1889-1899” which was edited by Barney Thompson in 1996.
 Presented below is that sketch:

 “In some of my previous communications I made mention of Stanley Thomas, titled Colonel, as having been a merchant in Cadiz in about 1836 and a partner of Maj.
 Alfred Boyd, and I now propose to speak of him at some length because he became a noted citizen.